 Calories in versus calories out was the de facto weight loss equation for decades.
 To lose weight, you simply reduce the number of calories consumed while increasing the number of calories used.
-Yet, that the simple equation that we have adhered to as part of a healthy lifestyle may have been hindering our weight loss efforts.
-As our understanding of health and nutrition improved, so did what we know about the simple calorie – and this knowledge is changing the plate of the modern diet.
+However, the simple equation that we have adhered to as part of a healthy lifestyle may have actually been hindering our weight loss efforts.
+As our understanding of health and nutrition improves, so does what we know about the simple calorie equation – and this knowledge is changing the plate of the modern diet.

 1. Not all calories are created equal.